All Episodes

 And it's going to be an interesting third hour.

-And Michael Yon, as you know, deserves credit as the person to really sound the alarm over the planned invasion, the architecture of the invasion of the United States that took place on an epic scale during the Biden administration.
+And Michael Yan, as you know, deserves credit as the person to really sound the alarm over the planned invasion, the architecture of the invasion of the United States that took place on an epic scale during the Biden administration.

-And as much as we have seen a lot of talk about deep staters and traitors potentially being arrested or prosecuted or exposed, I haven't heard the Mayorcas name come up very much, and I think that that's a mistake.
+And as much as we have seen a lot of talk about deep staters and traitors potentially being arrested or prosecuted or exposed, I haven't heard the Mallorcas name come up very much.

-And the purpose of it was to then give the invaders the legal right to vote in elections, which would ensure Democrats a never ending majority, and it would ensure the complete defeat of Republicans for every election to come.
+And the purpose of it was to then give the invaders the legal right to vote in elections, which would ensure Democrats a never-ending majority, and it would ensure the complete defeat of Republicans for every election to come.

-That plan was thwarted by the Trump campaign and now the Trump administration, which is fighting back very hard and very effectively by doing things like shutting down USAID, which was, of course, a money laundering, money fundling funneling operation to give funds to Democrat parties and NGOs that were involved in bribery and kickbacks and paying off judges and paying off whoever in order to carry out widespread election fraud.
+That plan was thwarted by the Trump campaign and now the Trump administration, which is fighting back very hard and very effectively by doing things like shutting down USAID, which was, of course, a money laundering, money funneling operation to give funds to Democrat parties and NGOs that were involved in bribery and kickbacks and paying off judges and paying off whoever in order to carry out widespread election fraud.

 Everything from ballot stuffing, ballot harvesting, ballot mules, you name it.

-But there's still a lot of work to be done.
+So that plan failed, but there's still a lot of work to be done.

 And that's why I'm very glad that Trump is saying that it's time to end the electronic voting machines.